Christian

 Is it possible that the Ephesians went about the activities of church life, minus the passion of one who has been forgiven?
 Did they forget how thankful they once were for His forgiveness and love?

-I can only infer that as we go about the business of “church”, it is possible to do many good things, yet forget how we first loved Him.
+I can only infer that as we go about the business of “church”, it is possible to do many things right, yet forget how we first loved Him.

 Perhaps now we are busy doing (like Martha) instead of sitting at His feet (like Mary).